trevclaridge/Writ-of-Rulers/Design Notes/Misc Ideas.md

 	- Drawbacks
 		- average roll of 3d6 is 10.5, with the capability of rolling all the way up to 18, so this option would still not allow for a 3d6 Historical Event roll
 			- an alternative like 1d6 + 3 could be an option.
 Max would be 9 which means one extra pip to be achieved, for use in mechanics that trigger/are only available when a Resource is maxed out.
 Probability of being at 9 would be 1/6 though, which is probably a little too often
-		- one of the mechanics currently being considered is that every pip into the Might direction allows the kingdom to have an extra warefare unit.
+		- one of the mechanics currently being considered is that every pip into the Might direction allows the kingdom to have an extra warfare unit.
 This could very easily balloon into way too many units on the game map, in the eventuality that 1 (or all!) kingdoms have their Might Resource maxed out.
 - 15
 	- means 31 pips in all
 	- Benefits
 		- a bigger number like this allows for kingdoms to have wildly different scales, which I believe would make for an interesting game
 		- would allow for a Historical Event roll of at least 2d6
 	- Drawbacks
-		- an even greater example of the Might Resource effect of having too many warefare units on the map.
+		- an even greater example of the Might Resource effect of having too many warfare units on the map.
 		- just has a busy feel; would likely make for a messy kingdom sheet

 ---

-Have the game start with a summit with all the kingdoms in attendence.
+Have the game start with a summit with all the kingdoms in attendance.
 Allows for the kingdoms/rulers introduce themselves to each other.
 Can also be used by the GM as a jumping off point for major plots.

 - Why was the summit called?
 What is it for?
 What is being discussed?
 - Does something happen *during* the summit that causes or foreshadows the coming Big Threat.
-- Maybe not *all* kingdoms are in attendence; what does it say about that kingdom that it did not come to the summit despite being invited.
+- Maybe not *all* kingdoms are in attendance; what does it say about that kingdom that it did not come to the summit despite being invited.

 This could also be the only expected "session" of the game for those that want to organize one, especially allowing a good space for something like a session zero.
 Perhaps some tables routinely call summits and play them out with one-shot sessions when people's generally busy schedules line up.